jess8bit/crypto-masternode-controller/README.md

 ![Kalkulus logo](/img/logo_header.png)

+A guide and toolbox to setup a masternode controller VM for Kalkulus in the most convenient way.

 ## Tools used

 This setup is designed around Vagrant.
 Vagrant is an open source tool from the DevOps world that is often used to provision development environments automatically.